Selene Eclipse Table Lamp

 Designer: To be appraised.

-Other versions: Made in several colours over the years.
+Other versions: The Selene eclipse table lamp was made in several colours over the years.
 Also a chrome version exists.

 Selene: The goddess of the moon who fell in love with Endymion.